angular-schule/angular-cli-ghpages/docs/README_standalone.md

 - Example:
   - `npx angular-cli-ghpages --cname=example.com`

 A CNAME file will be created enabling you to use a custom domain.
-[More information on Github Pages using a custom domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
+[More information on GitHub Pages using a custom domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

 #### --add <a name="add"></a>